bitwarden/help/_articles/getting-started/getting-started-organizations.md

 ## Share a Login

-The last step on the road to secure sharing is to share a Vault item.
-Any existing or new [Vault item]({{site.baseurl}}/article/managing-items/#add-a-vault-item) can be shared from your Organization Vault or Personal Vault.
-For this guide, we'll go over sharing a new Login from your Personal Vault:
+The last step on the road to secure sharing is to create a shared a Vault item.
+An existing [Vault item]({{site.baseurl}}/article/managing-items/#add-a-vault-item) can be shared after it's created, but for this guide, we'll focus on creating a **new** shared Login from your Personal Vault:

 1. On the {% icon fa-lock %} **My Vault** page, select the {% icon fa-plus %} **Add Item** button.
 2. Fill in all the relevant information for your new Login item (e.g. Username and Password).
+The item can be anything you want both yourself and the other Organization user to have access to, for example a family streaming account.
 3. In the **Ownership** section at the bottom of the Add Item Panel, select your Organization to designate the item for sharing.
 4. Select one or more **Collections** to share this item into.
-You must select *at least* one Collection.
+Generally, users of two-person Organizations setup access for both users for all Collections.
+In larger or more complex Organizations, which Collection you share the item into will determine who can access it.
 5. Select the **Save** button to finishing creating the shared item.

+This new shared item will be accessible to both yourself and the other Organization user!
+As long as both users can access the Collection it's in, it will appear for both in the Organization Vault and in the **My Vault** view alongside other personal Vault items.

 ## Congratulations!